Why every organization should be creating how-to guides:

 Create clear hierarchies of headings, images, and descriptive text – preferably with an existing template, or with a documentation tool where you can choose from many design templates to make your documentation attractive.

-7. Give your documentation a professional look
+7. Give your how-to guides a professional look

 Good templates not only serve the purpose of giving you a good structure.
 The best templates also make your documentation look like someone has professionally designed it.
 It is worth the effort – because well-designed documents are also better received by readers.
 For example, employee handbooks with company branding even promote cohesion and feelings of belonging to the organization.

-How to create professional step-by-step guides with little effort
+Creating how-to guides with little effort

 If you are convinced to follow the above-mentioned steps but don’t want to do all this manually, then our documentation tool FlowShare can take much tedious work off your hands.